FEATURING RACHAEL POWELL, CHIEF CUSTOMER OFFICER AT XERO

 When I started as Chief People Officer, we put in the work to make sure we were:

-Getting the right people in place first makes it easier to build a better customer experience.
-The focus then is about fostering that culture and bringing out that passion with both our internal team and our channel partners.
+- Getting the right people in place first made it easier to build a better customer experience.
+The focus then was about fostering that culture and bringing out that passion with both our internal team and our channel partners.

-Taking the time to get it right on the inside has been a driving force behind our growth.
-It creates a contagious culture that our partner community wants to be a part of and our small business customers benefit from too.
+- Taking the time to get it right on the inside was a driving force behind our growth.
+It created a contagious culture that our partner community wanted to be a part of and our small business customers benefited from too.

 #2 Plan ahead so you can provide a great customer experience as you scale and grow

-Right from the start, we have been planning and building a future for one million, two million, five million, and even 10 million subscribers.
+Right from the start, we had been planning and building a future for one million, two million, five million, and even 10 million subscribers.

 A future built on creating an engaging customer experience that put technology at the foundation and allowed Xero to scale and grow at a very fast pace while maintaining a truly unique experience for our customers.

-We believe Customer Success is about delivering a consistent, frictionless end-to-end experience across all our channels and product platforms.
-It’s about providing our customers with solutions to their problems at the right time and in the right place.
-That means anticipating their questions long before they need to ask.
+We believed Customer Success was about delivering a consistent, frictionless end-to-end experience across all our channels and product platforms.
+It was about providing our customers with solutions to their problems at the right time and in the right place.
+That meant anticipating their questions long before they needed to ask.

-We developed a platform called Xero Central, a single place where our customers, both small businesses and accountants and bookkeepers, can go to learn and get support.
-It’s set up so customers can find tailored content or find answers to their questions at a time that suits them.
-It’s also smart: Xero Central uses machine learning to anticipate what a customer will need to know next based on what they searched for first.
-Customers can still raise cases with our CX advisors if they are stuck and they need help from a human being.
+We developed a platform called Xero Central, a single place where our customers, both small businesses and accountants and bookkeepers, could go to learn and get support.
+It was set up so customers could find tailored content or find answers to their questions at a time that suited them.
+It was also smart: Xero Central used machine learning to anticipate what a customer would need to know next based on what they searched for first.
+Customers could still raise cases with our CX advisors if they were stuck and they needed help from a human being.

-Xero Central is sophisticated but the concept is simple: empower customers with the resources and information they need to effectively use products.
+Xero Central was sophisticated but the concept was simple: empower customers with the resources and information they needed to effectively use products.

 A final word on expanding your remit as CCO